docker/docs/docker-hub/builds/index.md

 Depending on your plan, you may get parallel builds, which means that `N` autobuilds can be run at the same time. `N` is configured by the plan that you subscribe to.
-Once `N+1` builds are running, any additional builds will be queued up to be run later.
+Once `N+1` builds are running, any additional builds are queued to be run later.

 ![An automated build dashboard](images/index-dashboard.png)